Azure/azure-sdk-for-node/README.md

 });
 ```

-It is then possible to call the **getMessages** method, process the message and then call **deleteMessage** inside the callback.
+It is then possible to call the **getMessage** method, process the message and then call **deleteMessage** inside the callback.
 This two-step process ensures messages don't get lost when they are removed from the queue.

 ```Javascript
 var queueService = azure.createQueueService(),